tymyrddin/purple/source/docs/ai-security/integration.md

 on an internal event bus.
 Shaping one of these fields upstream propagates to every downstream system that reads it.

-## Why relational failures are hard to spot
+## Relational failures are hard to spot

 Individual components produce no anomalous signals.
 Each is doing what it is designed to do.
 The failure mode is relational and only visible when the full signal chain is traced from the attacker-controlled input